sinem-ay/api-to-excel/README.md

-# api-to-excel
+# API to Excel

-API of live London's weather condition extracted by using pandas.
-API transformed into dataframe format, then written into excel sheet.
+What I aim with this project:
+1. Get API by using requests module
-Check the dependencies in requirements.txt first.
+2. Check the HTTP status
-.gitignore for env files
+3. Turn dictionary variables into dataframe
+4. Write the dataframe into excel .xlsx + everytime refreshed, update the excel
+5. Logger and timer